torbsd/torbsd.github.io/faq.md

 With a production-quality OpenBSD Tor Browser port, FreeBSD, NetBSD, DragonFly BSD, etc., ports should be trivial.
 Not to mention any other POSIX-based operating systems.

-## What do you hope to accomplish with porting the Tor Browser to OpenBSD? ##
+## "What do you hope to accomplish with porting the Tor Browser to OpenBSD?" ##

-## What are the hurdles to porting Tor Browser to OpenBSD? ##
+## "What are the hurdles to porting Tor Browser to OpenBSD?" ##

-## Will the Tor Browser be in the OpenBSD ports tree and available as a package? ##
+## "Will the Tor Browser be in the OpenBSD ports tree and available as a package?" ##

-## Beyond porting Tor Browser to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct? ##
+## "Beyond porting Tor Browser to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct?" ##

 We have a long list of potential projects, some of which already commenced years ago.
 This is a list in flux, and we only consider it a loose guide.